Massachusetts Workers’ Compensation Attorney Case

 Reported in the Lawyers Weekly

-In 1995, the plaintiff’s workplace was undergoing a construction project.
+The plaintiff’s workplace was undergoing a construction project.
 While walking down a stairway that she had just ascended moments earlier, the plaintiff slipped on the landing due to the presence of a glue-like substance.

 The plaintiff contended that that the contractor did not oversee the project as they were supposed to, which included the area where she fell.
 There was a lot of dispute over who was responsible for maintaining the area, as well as if there were any barricades shielding the landing from traffic.